mesosphere/dcos-docs-site/pages/services/kubernetes/new/getting-started/provision-install/installing-mke/index.md

     }
     ```

-    Save and close the file.
+    Save and close the file to be used to install the package.

-1. Install the package using the associated `mke-options.json` configured for the package in step (2).
+1. Install the package using the associated `mke-options.json` configured for the package in the last step.

     In the CLI, enter: